apache/bigtop/README.md

     Note: A minor bug/issue: you need the "testInclude" regular expression above, even if you don't want to customize the tests, since existing test names don't follow the maven integration test naming convention of IT*, but instead, follow the surefire (unit test) convention of Test*.

-For Users: Creating Your Own Hadoop Environment
+For Users: Creating Your Own Apache Hadoop Environment
 -----------------------------------------------

-    Another common use case for bigtop is creating / setting up your own hadoop distribution.
+    Another common use case for Apache Bigtop is creating / setting up your own Apache Hadoop distribution.
     For details on this, check out the bigtop-deploy/README.md file, which describes how to use the puppet repos to create and setup your VMs.
     There is a current effort underway to create vagrant/docker recipes as well, which will be contained in the